 Created with several partner schools and theatres across the country it’s engaging and energetic from start with actors interacting with the audience and some lovely physical comedy, including an amusing yoga routine by sisters Luciana (Arunhan Galieva) and Adriana (Rhiannon Hardy).
 A double-bass is also wittily transformed into a woman.

 I was joined by my nine-year-old at a 10.15am public performance in The Swan Theatre, Stratford-upon-Avon, this weekend who giggled her way through the performance, occasionally whispering: ‘what’s happening now, mum?’, but fully embracing the silliness.

 Memorably, local children perform alongside the cast in the opening scene and in a brilliant panto-like move a young boy in the audience was plucked live to play an ‘officer’.
 Kids will love watching the actors pretend to rewind to where they’d left off, after he’d learnt his line!

 For many children, this will be their very first experience of seeing and performing in a Shakespeare play, so understanding the language can be the first hurdle.
 This is a great way to discover the bard in a relaxed family-friendly setting.
-It’s a skilful, fast-paced production – with actors literally hurtling across the stage at high speed – live music and ending on a thoughtful, touching note.
+A skilful, fast-paced production with actors literally hurtling across the stage at high speed and ending on a thoughtful, touching note.

-The Comedy of Errors will be performed in The Swan Theatre, Stratford-upon-Avon on Thurs Nov 1 and Fri Nov 2 at 2pm, then touring Blackpool, Middlesbrough, Bishop Auckland, Kent, Hull, York, Bradford and Stoke-on-Trent until Dec 7.
-Find a venue here: rsc
+The Comedy of Errors is touring Blackpool, Middlesbrough, Bishop Auckland, Kent, Hull, York, Bradford and Stoke-on-Trent until Dec 7.
+Find a venue near you here: rsc